center-for-threat-informed-defense/sightings_ecosystem/docs/additional-analysis.rst

 ranking in our top 15 techniques. `T1059 – Command and Scripting Interpreter
 <https://attack.mitre.org/techniques/T1059>`__ and `T1112 – Modify Registry
 <https://attack.mitre.org/techniques/T1112>`__ are extremely common techniques used by
 attackers.
-Unusually, these techniques are part of our data surges.
+However, it is unusual that these techniques are part of our data surges.
 For T1059, it was consistently reported prior to these increases, so a configuration change would likely not be the cause for a sudden increase in sightings.
 Instead, this technique may have truly been seen more frequently in the wild during these times, or perhaps Sightings